brimdata/super/book/src/formats/tsup.md

 primitive types.
 Note that the syntax here implies the type of the array, as it is inferred from the type of the elements.

-Finally, there are four more values that show SUP's efficacy for representing metrics.
+Finally, there are four more values that show TSUP's efficacy for representing metrics.
 Here, there are no type decorators as all of the field types are implied by their syntax, and hence, the top-level record type is implied.
 For instance, the `ts` field is an RFC 3339 date and time string,